Health

 These Nutty Patients Almost Sent Doctors Screaming Out of the Room

 1. Being a doctor or nurse is not for those with a weak stomach.
 Laurenp_rn shares a story told by their classmate.
-“When I was in… Trista - May 15, 2021
+“When I was in… Trista Smith - May 15, 2021

 Going to visit your doctor, no matter the circumstance, is never an exciting time for most people.
 Depending on the situation, it may even feel embarrassing to discuss certain things with a doctor.
 The exams can be uncomfortable, whether physically or mentally, even in a professional setting.
 It’s nothing they haven’t dealt with before, right?
 You shouldn’t have to worry about visiting the doctor; they know what they are doing and dealing with.
 You are there to seek help, and that’s what they are there to do.